OpenOCL/openocl.github.io/index.md

 The software can be used from Matlab and Octave.
 Python and C++ implementations as well as a unified optimal control modeling language are coming soon.

-OpenOCL interfaces Ipopt [1] to numerically solve the optimal control problems and CasADi [2] to automatically calcuate the necessary derivatives by algorithmic differentiation.
+OpenOCL interfaces Ipopt [1] to numerically solve the optimal control problems and CasADi [2] to automatically calculate the necessary derivatives by algorithmic differentiation.
 It implements direct methods to optimal control (collocation/pseudo-spectral methods).

 ### Quick start